No. File the FAFSA as soon as you think about attending Salem College (but not before October 1).

 Notify the Financial Aid Office in writing in order to reinstate your award.
 We will review the file to make sure you still qualify for the funds and notify you of the reinstatement if funds are still available.

 The date is a suggested date of return.
-We will assume you want everything on your award letter unless you notify us otherwise.
+We assume you want everything on your award letter unless you notify us otherwise.
 However, we cannot process a loan or assign you to a work-study job unless you return all of the necessary paperwork.

-If you receive an outside scholarship, we will evaluate the award to determine if we need to make any adjustments.
+We will evaluate the award to determine if we need to make any adjustments.
 We will mail a new award letter to notify you of any changes.

 No. Work-study is an opportunity to earn money while attending Salem College.
 You are paid as you earn money, just as in any job.
 Because the Business Office has no guarantee that you will earn this money or that earnings will be turned over to pay charges, the work-study authorization is not subtracted from your bill.
 You and your parents will need to be prepared to pay this difference.
 If you work regularly, you can expect to earn money on a monthly basis.

 Merit scholarships are renewable based on the terms outlined in the scholarship letter sent by the Admissions Office.
 Renewal of need-based financial aid each year depends on you filing a Renewal FAFSA.
 Aid packages are subject to change each year depending upon the Expected Family Contribution (EFC) calculated on the FAFSA.
 Renewal FAFSAs can be completed online.
 October 1 is the earliest a FAFSA can be completed, but renewal FAFSAs completed by the beginning of March will be considered first priority.
 Loan limits also change from year to year, depending on federal limits.
 Work-study awards are always the same amount and will only change if the minimum wage rates increase.
 Estimated awards are not made for returning students who have outstanding documents; awards will be made when the entire file is complete.